real-logic/agrona/README.md

 Utilities Included:

-* Buffers for working with on and off heap memory with memory ordering semantics.
+* Thread safe direct buffers for working with on and off heap memory with memory ordering semantics.
 * Open addressing Maps with int/long primitive keys to object reference values.
 * Open addressing Maps with int/long primitive keys to int/long values.
 * Open addressing Sets for int and long primitives.
-* Lockless Queue implementations for low-latency applications.
+* Lock-less Queue implementations for low-latency applications.
 * Off-heap ring and broadcast buffers for IPC communication.
 * Basic Agent framework.
 * Signal handling to support "Ctrl + c" in a server application.
 * Scalable Timer Wheel.
 * Basic code generation from annotated implementations that can vary on primitive types.
 * Off-heap counters implementation for application telemetry.
+* Implementations of InputStream and OutputStream that can wrap Direct buffers.

 Many of these utilities are used in the [Aeron](https://github.com/real-logic/Aeron) efficient reliable unicast and multicast message transport .